hazrmard/DarkMatterHalos/README.md

 ## Instructions
 ### Installation
-This package requires `numpy` and python 2.7.x.
+This package requires `numpy`, `matplotlib`, and python 2.7.x.
 Clone this repository.
 In console browse to the repository and run:
 ```bash
 $ python setup.py install
 ```